 License

-Qdrant appears to have several advantages over Orama, particularly in popularity, activity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Qdrant appears to have several advantages over Orama, particularly in popularity, growth, maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Qdrant has been in development longer, starting 6 years ago, compared to Orama which began 4 years ago.
 This 2.0-year head start suggests Qdrant may have more mature features and established processes.